mikepack/mikepack.github.io/_archives/2014-12-22-5-early-lessons-from-rapid-high-availability-scaling-with-rails.md

 categories:
   - Archive
 tags:
+  - ruby
+  - rails
+  - heroku
   - scaling
+  - postgresql
+  - redis
+  - performance
+  - databases
+  - caching
+  - sharding
+  - high-availability
+  - infrastructure
+  - lessons-learned
   - ello
-  - postgres
-  - heroku
-  - rails
-  - ruby
+  - optimization
 ---

 At <a href="https://ello.co/" target="_blank">Ello</a>, we were blindsided by the amount of traffic we were receiving.
 Right time, right place, I guess.
 One week, we're seeing a few thousand daily sessions.
 The following week, a few million.
 This insurgence of users meant the software we built was contorted in directions we never thought possible.